waterdrops0/nouncillors-contracts/README.md

 # Nouncillors

-Nouncillors is an innovative art project, designed to empower and manage The Nouncil ([Nouncil Website](https://nouncil.wtf/)).
+Nouncillors is digital art project, designed to govern and support The Nouncil ([Nouncil Website](https://nouncil.wtf/)).
 This project is built from the ground up on the renowned Nouns Smart Contract Suite, but with significant customizations to align with Nouncil's specific needs.

 ## Key Features